Skip to content

 }

-Modify the code to use epsilon comparison to get the correct result.
+Modify the code to use epsilon comparison to obtain the correct result.

-The following code has a hidden bug.
+The following code contains a hidden bug.
 Find it and explain the reason:

 c